HugoNjb/autoERP/README.md

 3. Compute the ERP based on averaging parameters
 4. Compute the average reference or reference to Cz

-You can create and save your averaging parameters to re-load it in a future use of this script.
+You can create and save your averaging parameters to re-load them in a future use of this script.
-If no merging condition and no events are given, each file will be averaged on all its epochs.
+If no merging condition and no events are given, each file will be averaged over all its epochs.
-At the end of the run, a .xlsx file named Ntrials is generated.
+At the end of the run, a file named Ntrials.xlsx is generated.
 It contains the number of epochs at the start, deleted during artifacts rejection, and in the final ERPs.

 ## Dependencies
 | PLUGINS | Description |